ckritk/Data-Analyst-Agent-API/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 An **AI-powered API** that can **source, prepare, analyze, and visualize data** based on plain English instructions.
-This project automates **end-to-end data analysis** — from fetching datasets to returning ready-to-use insights and visualizations — all in **under 3 minutes**.
+This project automates **end-to-end data analysis** — from fetching datasets to returning ready-to-use insights and visualizations.

 ---